 Pagans need to understand that in today’s hopeful climate of Turtle Island First Nations resurgence, it is considered an act of racism, aggression and domination when a "pseudo-shaman” refutes or ignores the requests or demands from First Nations to stop with their cultural appropriation.
 Even if a false “shamanic” identity has been perpetuated for years and the practitioner has an established business, they need to stop aligning with the racist agenda of colonialism.
 Shifting to the authentic earth-connected wisdom traditions of one’s own ancestors and offering that to one's cultural group is not such a difficult thing, and would be a blessing to all involved!
 So-called “shamans” have re-created themselves once, and can do it again (!), this time using their true identity and ethnicity, and their followers will love them for it.
 In fact, with the millions of spiritually-starved and culturally-alienated diasporans in the Americas, it is inconceivable that those focused on spiritual and cultural renewal would not see the value in offering their own European Ancestral Teachings to others.

 As Pagans, our exciting journey of revitalization continues, but we can certainly learn from our mistakes, and do so much better.
 As we travel along our earth-centered paths and refine our values as contemporary Pagan people, mending our fractured relationship with First Nations (who are the original holders of all earth-centered paths here in the Americas), and social justice should be our first priority.

-This article was originally submitted to the "Pagan Values Blogject 2015" but did not receive publication or endorsement, even though the project called for discussion on "How our faiths impel us to react to situations of injustice or entrenched classism and racism and sexism."
+This article was originally submitted to the "Pagan Values Blogject 2015" with the theme, "How our faiths impel us to react to situations of injustice or entrenched classism and racism and sexism."